umairbari/AdversarySimulation_wiki/Home.md

-# Welcome to the AdversarySimulation wiki!
+# Welcome to the ATT&CK Simulator wiki!

 ## Setup Instructions